-An Associate Attorney I at entry-career stage (3-5 years’ experience) may:
+An Associate Attorney I at the entry-career stage (3-5 years experience) may:

 - Responsible for drafting initial pleadings and discovery, assessing the strengths and weaknesses of respondent’s cases

-- Perform extensive research online as well as visiting public information centers to accumulate contextual background regarding cases
+- Perform extensive research online as well as visit public information centers to accumulate contextual background regarding cases

 - Draft motions for summary judgments and pre-trial motions

-- Coordinate deposition meetings and facilitate the subpoenas and conferences with the oppositions and trial witnesses
+- Coordinate deposition meetings and facilitate the subpoenas and conferences with the opposition and trial witnesses

-- Obtain, investigate and analyze plaintiff’s medical and financial and tax records when relevant to assess the validity of third party and personal damages claims
+- Obtain, investigate, and analyze the plaintiff’s medical and financial, and tax records when relevant to assess the validity of third-party and personal damages claims

 - Collaborate and provide feedback with insurance adjusters and clients regarding the progress status of medical malpractice cases